Starter

 • The Silvus acquisition expected in Q3/Q4 2025 should open defense and smart‑city markets to Motorola.

-• Analyst sentiment remains positive with a consensus rating of “Strong Buy” and price targets $505 to $ 507, implying a 20 percent upside.
+• Analyst sentiment remains positive with a consensus rating of “Strong Buy,” and price targets of USD 505 to USD 507, implying a 20% upside.

-• Relative Strength rating improved from 66 to 71 in April 2025, though still below the 80 threshold, watch chart patterns in the stock context.
+• The relative strength rating improved from 66 to 71 in April 2025, though still below the 80 thresholds, watch chart patterns in the stock context.

 Forecast Metric2025 Estimate / Trend